-Five wells were sampled for pesticides in 2012 and four wells had positive detections (Table 6).
+Fourteen wells were sampled for pesticides in 2013 and five wells had positive detections (Table 6).
 All detections were below any health standards and were within the Level 1 category.
-Methiocarb was detected in two of the five wells sampled.
-Atrazine, Desethyl Atrazine, and Metribuzin were detected once each.
-For the second year in a row, Triallate was not detected in the well that has had the elevated Triallate for a number of years.
-A summary of the pesticide detections from the 2012 monitoring effort is presented in Table 6.
+Desethyl Atrazine and Metribuzin were detected in two of the fourteen wells sampled.
+Atrazine and Tebuthiuron were detected once each.
+For the third year in a row, Triallate was not detected in the well that has had the elevated Triallate for a number of years.
+The well owner added a grassy buffer in 2005 near the wellhead and his agricultural field, as suggested by ground water staff.
+A summary of the pesticide detections from the 2013 monitoring effort is presented in Table 6.